Using the Internet: Evaluating Online Information

 Using good strategies will narrow a search but there will still be many websites to choose from.
 How do you decide?
-Knowing how to evaluate websites will help you make good choices.
+Knowing how to evaluate websites and information will help you make good choices.

 When you are visiting a website, be cautious because anybody can publish anything on the Internet and a lot of it is not true.

-To decide whether a website can be trusted, ask yourself:
+To decide whether information is true, ask yourself:

 - Who made this website?
 Factual information should be provided by experts on the subject and should list trustworthy sources of information.